Íslendingabók (genealogical database): Usage

-Access to the Íslendingabók website is limited to individuals with Icelandic national identity number, kennitala.
+Access to the Íslendingabók website is limited to individuals with a kennitala, the Icelandic identification number.
 Each user can view information on his or her extended family, which by definition are all ancestors of the user along with descendants of the user’s great-grandparents.
 Additionally, every user can view information on all individuals born prior to the year 1700.
 Users have the ability to trace their relation to any individual the database contains.

 In February 2020, Íslendingabók had 241,000 registered users, two thirds of the 364,000 inhabitants.
 An average of more than 2,600 users log into the website every day.

 The database is used in deCODE’s research on an anonymous form where names and identifications of individuals have been removed in a process overseen by the Icelandic Data Protection Authority.
 If any discrepancies between genetic and genealogic information are discovered in the research, the data is simply removed from the study and no corrections are made on the database.